Vicar

 A vicar (/ˈvɪkər/; Latin: vicarius) is a representative, deputy or substitute; anyone acting "in the person of" or agent for a superior (compare "vicarious" in the sense of "at second hand").
 Linguistically, vicar is cognate with the English prefix "vice", similarly meaning "deputy".
+It also refers to a senior priest in the Church of England.
 The title appears in a number of Christian ecclesiastical contexts, but also as an administrative title, or title modifier, in the Roman Empire.
 In addition, in the Holy Roman Empire, a local representative of the emperor, such as an archduke, could be styled "vicar".